-- Service Corps of Retired Executives (SCORE) Retired company executives and business owners who have partnered with the U.S. Small Business Administration provide free and confidential business counseling. - The Division of Small Business This is a State division aimed at helping small business succeed.
+Service Corps of Retired Executives (SCORE) - Retired company executives and business owners who have partnered with the U.S. Small Business Administration provide free and confidential business counseling.

 Furthermore, while businesses in Delaware can always participate in federal business assistance programs for which they are eligible, the state of Delaware also offers its own variety of incentive programs to firms seeking to relocate to or otherwise expand within Delaware.
 This assistance may take the form of loan programs, grants, tax credits, and tax incentives.
 The most prominent programs include: